WebstarsCG/PDF-Combine/README.md

 # PDF::Composite
-Create PDF document from bulk of images or PDF documents.
+Create PDF from bulk of images & PDF documents.

 ## Purpose & Usage
-The module helps to create PDF documents from multiple images or documents resides in a directory.
+The perl module helps to create PDF documents from multiple images or documents resides in a directory.
 Very first, it created for creation of software demo documentation.
 Where we had a manual word based document and finally producing it a PDF.
 Due to the lengthy manual procedure, we always distanced it from doing it.
 One fine day, we had a requirement to show a software screen shot document with a minimal time.
 The existing method need more hands to finish it in time.

 We worked out a small pdf document creations script based on Perl module PDF::Reuse.
 We put the screen shots in a directory with sequential content based naming like ( 1_Login.pdf,2.Project_Desk.pdf).
 The script concated all the pdfs in the name order and kept the file name as a title of the page.
 It's worked that day, we will be able to reduce time on every time.
 It's continiously improved based on supporting images, multiple text content & more.